 Letting faculty identify applicable criteria

 One of our primary goals is to help institutions capture and maintain good data across terms and years.
-With Aqua, we have made it easy to use the same rubric to assess a learning outcome across a variety of programs, courses and assignments, yet afford a degree of flexibility in the specific criteria that apply at the assignment level.
+With Outcomes Assessment Projects (formerly Aqua), we have made it easy to use the same rubric to assess a learning outcome across a variety of programs, courses and assignments, yet afford a degree of flexibility in the specific criteria that apply at the assignment level.

-In the project assignment settings, Assessment Coordinators can determine if users creating assignments in Aqua should be allowed to select/deselect specific criteria as applicable to that assignment.
+In the project assignment settings, Assessment Coordinators can determine if users creating assignments in Outcomes Assessment Projects (formerly Aqua) should be allowed to select/deselect specific criteria as applicable to that assignment.
 Selecting ‘yes’ to this option gives faculty members identifying assignments the opportunity to thoughtfully reflect upon and capture the subset of rubric criteria they expected students to exhibit in that assignment.
 The same faculty member could use that option to identify two assignments reflecting different criteria in the same course.

 Aqua gives coordinators two choices for how they want to use that information:

 - The deselected criteria are removed from the rubric for the person scoring the work.

 - The criteria are still included in the rubric and evaluators aren’t aware which criteria were intended or not.